 The Office of Human Resources administers the subsidy application and approval process.
-Completed Application for Dependent Care Subsidy [PDF] had to be returned to the HR Service Center by Dec.
-7, 2018.
-If you have questions or need a copy of the form sent to you, please contact the HR Service Center at 315.443.4042 or email@example.com.
+Completed Application for Dependent Care Subsidy [PDF] had to be returned to HR Shared Services by Dec.
+6, 2019.
+If you have questions or need a copy of the form sent to you, please contact HR Shared Services at 315.443.4042 or email@example.com.

 Filing a Claim